BarryBeics/Project-Two/README.md

 ### 1.1.
 Project Goals ###

 Picking a trading strategy can be complex.
 This site will help users gain a better understanding of what impact changing parameters can have on the effectiveness of a given trading strategy.
-Users are also able to contact the developer using the contact form to make suggestions for improvements to the site.
+As this is a project I would like to further develop, users are also able to contact the developer using the contact form to make suggestions for improvements to the site.

 ### 1.2.
 User Stories ###

-- As a USER I want to be able to add the amount I would steak in a trading strategy
+- As a USER I want to be able to add the amount I would stake in a trading strategy.
-- As a USER I want to be able to factor in by broker fees so that I see the cost of a trading strategy
+- As a USER I want to be able to choose my prefered crypto currency.
-- As a USER I want to be able to vary the point I would take profit from a trade so that I can see the effect this would have on the overall strategy
+- As a USER I want to be able to vary the point I would take profit from a trade so that I can see the effect this would have on the overall strategy.
-- As a USER I want to be able to vary the point I would exit from a trade so that I can see the effect this would have on the overall strategy
+- As a USER I want to be able to vary the point I would exit from a trade so that I can see the effect this would have on the overall strategy.
-- As a USER I want to be able to vary the volatility in the simulation so that I can see the effect this would have on the overall strategy
+- As a USER I want to be able to vary the volatility in the simulation so that I can see the effect this would have on the overall strategy.
-- As a USER I want to be able to vary the percentage of gain the simulation is working on so that I can see the effect this would have on the overall strategy
+- As a USER I want to be able to vary the percentage of gain the simulation is working on so that I can see the effect this would have on the overall strategy.
-- As a USER I want to be able to change the time spent in a trade so that I can see the effect this would have on the overall strategy
+- As a USER I want to be able to change the time spent in a trade so that I can see the effect this would have on the overall strategy.
-- As a USER I want to be able to change the duration the simulation will run for so that I can see the effect this would have on the overall strategy
+- As a USER I want to be able to change the duration the simulation will run for so that I can see the effect this would have on the overall strategy.
-- As a USER I want simple explanations of any complex terminology so that I can understand what it is I’m making changes to
+- As a USER I want simple explanations of any complex terminology so that I can understand what it is I’m making changes to.
-- As a USER I want a simple interface so that I can cycle between strategies quickly and easily
+- As a USER I want a simple interface so that I can cycle between strategies quickly and easily.
-- As a USER I want a simple summary of the results so that I can quickly understand if change I have made has improved my strategy or not
+- As a USER I want a simple summary of the results so that I can quickly understand if change I have made has improved my strategy or not.
-- As a USER I want a to be able to save results for later comparison
+- As a USER I want a to be able to save results for later comparison.
-- As a USER I want to be able to contact the developer to suggest future developments to the site
+- As a USER I want to be able to contact the developer to suggest future developments to the site.